By Marcin Wojtyczka

 Approach

-You may need to change your strategy in a narrow channel, in large waves, near obstructions, or in other circumstances where maneuverability is limited.
-To prepare for these situations, practice very slow approach with the wind and sea behind you.
+You may need to change your strategy in a narrow channel, in large waves, near obstructions, or in other circumstances where manoeuvrability is limited.
+To prepare for these situations, practice a very slow approach with the wind and sea behind you.

 The windward (upwind) approach: